qw3rtty/neix/README.md

 ### :nut_and_bolt: feeds.conf
 This file contains the list of feeds you want to read.
-This is the required format of an single entry:
+This is the required format of an single entry (every entry should be in a seperate line):
 ```bash
 TITLE = PROTOCOL://[username[:password]@]DOMAIN.TOP-LEVEL-DOMAIN
 ```